 - S

-Total susceptible cattle across all age groups in the herd
+Total susceptible cattle (individuals) in the node

 - I

-Total infected cattle (initialized to zero)
+Total infected cattle (individuals) (initialized to zero)

 - R

-Total recovered cattle (initialized to zero)
+Total recovered cattle (individuals) (initialized to zero)

 See also

-SIR for creating cattle disease models with this
+SIR for creating SIR models with this

-initial state and events_SIR for associated cattle
+initial state and events_SIR for associated

 movement and demographic events